IP Valuation: Everything you should know

 These trends have made effective intellectual property valuation, followed by steps to secure that value, a crucial component of the success and profitability of a contemporary organization.
 At the recent “New Building Blocks for Jobs and Economic Growth” conference, where Federal Reserve Chairman Ben Bernanke spoke about the significance of intangible capital and how its accumulation has been responsible for more than half of the increase in the U.S. output-per-hour over the past several decades, provided support for this idea.
 Following are a few reasons which state the importance of IP valuation:

-- For license and franchise – When licensing in or licensing out IP, especially when calculating fair and substantial royalty rates, an in-depth understanding of the IP Assets ensures informed discussion and decision-making regarding the terms and conditions.
-Both the franchisor and the franchisee must have a clear understanding of the worth of the trademark(s), trade secrets, and other IP assets while engaging in franchising.
+- For license and franchise – When licensing in or licensing out, especially when calculating fair and substantial royalty rates, an in-depth understanding of the IP Assets ensures informed discussion and decision-making regarding the terms and conditions.

 - M&A (Merger and Acquisition) – The value of the target company’s IP assets is the main justification for considering an M&A deal.
-The parties can make educated decisions about the acceptable cost of capital or the financial leverage strategy to be used for IP valuation.
-The value and share price of the resulting firm are also favorably impacted.
 The IP value method is enunciated in the strategy of top-tier corporations like the Volkswagen Group and Tata Group to adopt brands.
 Audi, Bentley, Skoda, Lamborghini, Bugatti, Porsche, and many other well-known brands are owned by the Volkswagen Group.
 Jaguar and Land Rover are owned by Tata Group.

-- Donating IP assets – Whether the IP assets are core or non-core to the business, when an enterprise owns IP assets but is not using them in its core business or is not effectively licensing them out, it should think about donating those IP assets because, in some countries, donating IP assets may result in significant tax benefits.
-It’s crucial to value these IP assets in order to determine the tax benefit.
+- Donating IP assets – It’s crucial to value these IP assets in order to determine the tax benefit.
 The tax authorities would not be interested in knowing how any donated intellectual property was valued, but they may also set guidelines for determining such values.

-- Liquidation – When an organization is in the phase of liquidation, the valuation of its IP assets plays a critical role.
-In this context, the company will need to determine its value based on how many assets and liabilities they have to pay for its disposal.
+- Liquidation – When an organization is in the phase of liquidation, the company will need to determine its value based on how many assets and liabilities they have to pay for its disposal.
 As a result, a liquidation plan will require the IP assets to be valued.

 - Finance Reporting – The accounting community has begun to handle IP assets differently when it comes to financial reporting as a result of the growing acknowledgment of the contribution of IP assets to the total market value of businesses.
-The International Accounting Standards Board (IASB) now recognizes acquired and identifiable intangible assets, such as intellectual property (IP) assets, and mandates that all acquired IP assets be recognized as assets, separate from goodwill, on the business’s balance sheet acquiring the IP assets.
-For instance, IP valuation is performed when a brand is acquired for both the initial valuation and the ongoing impairment tests so that the determined values can be included in the balance sheet.
+The International Accounting Standards Board (IASB) now recognizes acquired and identifiable intangible assets on the business’s balance sheet acquiring the IP assets.

 - Tax optimization – A company’s assets, including its intellectual property assets, must be appraised in order to come up with measures to reduce the amount of tax that must be paid.
-In third-party transactions, as well as internal tactics like cross-border transfer pricing and centralizing the ownership of IP assets in IP holding companies, IP assets offer a variety of alternatives for tax optimization.
+IP assets offer various tax optimization alternatives in third-party transactions, as well as internal tactics like cross-border transfer pricing and centralizing the ownership of IP assets in holding companies.

 The foundation for any value determination utilized when assigning portions of the purchase price associated with the acquisition of a firm is something that the Internal Revenue Service or other tax authorities would like to know as much as possible about.